javier901/arrow-function/README.md

 The original style for defining functions in JavaScript is the _function declaration_.
-But JavaScript has two other ways to write functions: the _function expression_ and the _arrow function_.
+But JavaScript has two other ways to write functions: the _function expression_ and the _arrow function expression_ (often simply called an _arrow function_).
 In this lesson, we will start by briefly reviewing function expressions, then we will learn how to write functions using _arrow syntax_.

 ## Review: Declare a Function Using a Function Expression